withastro/docs/src/pages/en/guides/debugging.md

 ---
 layout: ~/layouts/MainLayout.astro
-title: Debugging
+title: Troubleshooting
 description: Need help?
 Stuck on something?
-Got you covered.
+We've got you covered.
 ---

-Astro provides several different tools to help you debug your code easier and faster.
+Astro provides several different tools to help you troubleshoot and debug your code easier and faster.

 ## Common Error Messages

+Here are some common error messages you might see in the terminal, what they might mean, and what to do about them.

 ### Transform failed with X error

-In the majority of cases, this is due to your imports not being at the top of your `.astro` file, check if they are.
+Usually, this is due to a current limitation in Astro requiring your import and export statements to be at the top of your `.astro` file.

-If it's not the case, [ask us on discord](#need-more)

-💡 Not sure?
-Check if [you're not the only one](https://github.com/withastro/astro/issues?q=is%3Aissue+is%3Aopen+Transform+failed+with+*+error) with this issue!
+**Solution**: Write your imports and exports at the top of your component script.

+**Status**: Current limitation; fix is being worked on.

+💡 Not sure if this is your problem?
+Check if anyone else has reported [this issue](https://github.com/withastro/astro/issues?q=is%3Aissue+is%3Aopen+Transform+failed+with+*+error)!

 ### Cannot use import statement outside a module

-In Astro components, `<script>` tags are by default loaded as [JS modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules).
-Be careful, it's this behavior will be disabled if `type="module"` or any other attribute is added to the tag.
-Same as applying the [`is:inline` directive](/en/reference/directives-reference/#isinline).
+In Astro components, `<script>` tags are hoisted and loaded as [JS modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) by default.
+If you have included the [`is:inline` directive](/en/reference/directives-reference/#isinline) or any other attribute in your tag, this default behaviour is removed.

-You choose to set the `is:inline` directive don't forget to also add the `type="module"` attribute to the script to be able to use import statements.
+**Solution**: If you have added any atributes to your `<script>` tag, you must also add the `type="module"` attribute to be able to use import statements.

-💡 Not sure?
-Check if [you're not the only one](https://github.com/withastro/astro/issues?q=is%3Aissue+is%3Aopen+Cannot+use+import+statement) with this issue!
+💡 Not sure if this is your problem?
+Check if anyone else has reported [this issue](https://github.com/withastro/astro/issues?q=is%3Aissue+is%3Aopen+Cannot+use+import+statement)!

 ### Unable to render Component

-This is usually due to errors in your component, check the corresponding documentation for your component and make sure it's working correctly.
+This is usually due to errors in your component.

+**Solution**: Check the appropriate documentation for your [Astro](/en/core-concepts/astro-components/) or [UI framework](/en/core-concepts/framework-components/) component.
+Consider opening an Astro starter template from [astro.new](https://astro.new) and troubleshooting just your component in a minimal Astro project.

 > This can also be due from accessing the `window` or `document` object at render time.

-By default, Astro will render your component outside of the browser (exept for the `client:only` directive).
-Try to access those objects after rendering (ex: [`useEffect()`](https://reactjs.org/docs/hooks-reference.html#useeffect) in react or [`onMounted()`](https://vuejs.org/api/composition-api-lifecycle.html#onmounted) in vue and svelte)
+By default, Astro will render your component outside of the browser (except for the `client:only` directive).

-💡 Not sure?
-Check if [you're not the only one](https://github.com/withastro/astro/issues?q=is%3Aissue+is%3Aopen+Unable+to+render+Component) with this issue!

-### Export statements must be placed at the top of `.astro` files!

-When dealing with Astro components, always check if your `import` and `export` statements are at the top of your component script.

-Unless you're using relatives paths using the `import()` function.
+**Solution**: Try to access those objects after rendering (ex: [`useEffect()`](https://reactjs.org/docs/hooks-reference.html#useeffect) in React or [`onMounted()`](https://vuejs.org/api/composition-api-lifecycle.html#onmounted) in Vue and Svelte)

+💡 Not sure if this is your problem?
+Check if anyone else has reported [this issue](https://github.com/withastro/astro/issues?q=is%3Aissue+is%3Aopen+Unable+to+render+Component)!

-# Expected a default export
+### Expected a default export

-Seeing this error can be difficult to understand at first, don't worry, it's not a big deal.

-The major reason for this error is the way importing your UI component works in Astro.
-If your component is invalid or not working properly, the error will be thrown when trying to render it or importing it.
+This error is the result of the way importing your UI component works in Astro.
+If your component is invalid or not working properly, this error will be thrown when trying to render it or importing it.

-Try look for errors in your component and make sure it's working correctly.
+**Solution** Try looking for errors in your component and make sure it's working correctly.
+Consider opening an Astro starter template from [astro.new](https://astro.new) and troubleshooting just your component in a minimal Astro project.

-## Common Gotchas
+## Common "Gotchas" in Astro

 ### My component is not rendering

-Check if you forgot to import it in your [`.astro` component script](/en/core-concepts/astro-components/#the-component-script) or [`.md` frontmatter](/en/guides/markdown-content/#using-components-in-markdown).
-If it's not the case, try the following:
+First, check to see that you have **imported the component** in your [`.astro` component script](/en/core-concepts/astro-components/#the-component-script) or [`.md` frontmatter](/en/guides/markdown-content/#using-components-in-markdown).

+If it's not the problem:

-- Is your import linking to the wrong place ? (check your import path)
+- Is your import linking to the wrong place ?
+(Check your import path)

-- Has your import the same name as the components ? (check your component name and [following the `.astro` syntax](/en/comparing-astro-vs-other-tools/#astro-vs-jsx))
+- Does your import have the same name as the imported component?
+(Check your component name and [following the `.astro` syntax](/en/comparing-astro-vs-other-tools/#astro-vs-jsx))

-- Included the extension in the import ? (ex: `.astro`, `.md`, `.jsx`, `.vue`)
+- Have you included the extension in the import?
+(Check that your imported file contains an extension, e.g. `.astro`, `.md`, `.jsx`, `.vue`)

-### My component is not working
+### My component is not working:

-It could be due to a few reasons:

-- You forgot to add a [`client:*` directive](/en/reference/directives-reference/#client-directives) to your component.
+If your component is rendering (see above) but is not interactive, then you may be missing a [`client:*` directive](/en/reference/directives-reference/#client-directives) to hydrate your component.
-- Have you tried to check if it comes from one of the above section ?

 ### Cannot find package 'X'

-Managing packages can be a bit of a challenge.
-Especially when you're using [Astro's integrations](/en/guides/integrations-guide/).

-- Check if the package need to be installed, if an Astro integration was installed manually, you need to keep an eye out for any “missing peer dependencies” warnings.
-Follow instructions [here](/en/guides/integrations-guide/#handling-integration-dependencies).
+See [Astro's integrations](/en/guides/integrations-guide/) for instructions on adding framework renderers, CSS tools and other packages to Astro.

+You may need to install peer dependencies for some integrations.
+If you see a “missing peer dependencies” warning, you can follow the instructions for  [handling dependencies](/en/guides/integrations-guide/#handling-integration-dependencies).

 ### `Astro.glob()`'s "No matches found"

-When using `Astro.glob()` to import files, make sure you're using the correct glob syntax to match your files.
-For exemple, if you want to import `src/components/MyComponent.js` and `src/components/includes/MyOtherComponent.js`, you should use `src/components/**/*.js` instead of `src/components/*.js`.
+When using `Astro.glob()` to import files, be sure to use the correct glob syntax to match all your files.
+For example, if you want to import `src/components/MyComponent.js` and `src/components/includes/MyOtherComponent.js`, you should use `src/components/**/*.js` instead of `src/components/*.js`.

-Be careful when you want to use variables in `Astro.glob()`, they are not supported.
-This is not a bug in Astro, it's due to a limitation of [Vite's `import.meta.glob()` function](https://vitejs.dev/guide/features.html#glob-import) and supports only strings literals.
-A common workaround is to filter the files you want after importing them, like this:
+Note that variables in `Astro.glob()` are not supported.
+This is not a bug in Astro, it's due to a limitation of [Vite's `import.meta.glob()` function](https://vitejs.dev/guide/features.html#glob-import) which supports only string literals.

+A common workaround is to instead filter the files you want after importing all of them:

 ```astro
 ---